REQUIRED MATERIALS

 ![]() |

 Press firmly all around the sugherite to shape the strap.
+Then overcut.

-3. Sew the body of the bag
+3. Sew the bag body

 ![]() |